Need a fun safe space to freely express how you are feeling?

 Do you know how to regulate how you are feeling?

-The Art Inspired Healing Collective presents, The Miseducation of Self: An Art Inspired Healing Look at Self Awareness... uses Lauryn Hill's Miseducation album as a guide to create an experience allowing youth to explore and express their feelings and emotions in a safe space.
+The Art Inspired Healing Collective presents, The Miseducation of Self: An Art Inspired Healing Look at Self Awareness... which uses Lauryn Hill's Miseducation album as a guide to create an experience allowing youth to explore and express their feelings and emotions in a safe space.
 Using 6 songs to build lessons around the 12 Stages of Healing, this program takes into account the importance of self awareness, and creates a forum for rehabilitation and restoration for our youth using music, activities, projects, discussions, and self expression.
 We will be using Google classroom for all content.
 There will be an open mic for all participants to present their expressions at Pan African Connection Bookstore and Art Gallery.
 Pre-teens and teens have the flexibility to build from the stage of healing they are currently experiencing.
 The well-being of our youth matter, and this summer program is the forum.

 8 weeks; 1 day per week (based on the 12 Stages of Healing)